CHMMaas/CalculatorLOLEinNL/README.md

-# Web-based application as a supplement to the paper: "The evolution of the loss of life expectancy in patients with solid malignancies: a population-based study in the Netherlands, 1989-2019"
+# Web-based application as a supplement to the paper: "The number of life-years patients with solid maglinancies lost at the time of diagnosis and several years post-diagnosis: a population-based study in the Netherlands, 1989-2019"

 ### Authors: Carolien C.H.M.
 Maas, David van Klaveren, Otto Visser, Prof Matthias A.W.
 Merkx, Prof Hester F. Lingsma, Prof Valery E.P.P.
 Lemmens, Avinash G. Dinmohamed